MakeSchool-Tutorials/Personal-Finance/P11-Decisions/content.md

 > 1. If you saved an additional 5% income a year and how would it be? **Hint:** you’ll need calculate it per month
 > 1. If you want to save $10,000 over 10 years how can you save that money?
 Which line item totals would you alter and by how much to reach your $10,000 total?
 >
-> Document your answers in a a github repository and fill out this form to complete the tutorial.
+> Document your answers in a a GitHub repository and fill out this form to complete the tutorial.

 # Final Thoughts